wpeventmanager/wp-event-manager/readme.txt

 Fix - Issue related to the visual composer for events website.
 Fix - Issue related to the design of the visual composer for events website.
 Fix - Issue related to the translation of WP Event Manager.
-Fix
+Fix - Issue related to the attendee limit on registration addon for events.
+Fix - Issue related to adding a new field for event submission form documentation.
+Fix - Event Calendar shortcode related issue.
+Fix - Issue related to showing ticket price at events listing.
+Fix - Issue related to layouts for displaying event ticket prices.
+Fix - Issue related to the event calendar icon on the event listing page.
+Fix - Issue related to exporting the CSV file of Registrations from frontend.
+Fix - Issue related to displaying or hiding the registration button for specific events.
+Fix - Issue in sending email notification to organizer when an event is approved.
+Fix - Issue related to the preview of events on Facebook page.
+Fix - Issue related to updating the WP Event Manager plugin.
+New - Page to display event summary in detail is added.
+Fix - Issue related to adding event ID to show event summary in event manager.
+Fix - Issue related to the submit_event_form] shortcode.
+Fix - Issue related to the event detail form.
+Fix - Issue related to the event category field in event submission form.
+Fix - Issue related to the organizer details section.
+Fix - Issue related to modifying the details of event listing Fix - Issue related to the form containing event details such as Event Title, Event Type, Event Category, Online Event, Event Address, Event Location, Event Banner, Event Description, Start Date, Start Time, End Date, End Time, Venue Name, Zip Code, Event Location, Registration Email/ URL, Registration Deadline,Ticket Option, etc .
+New - Quick event view feature added to the event calendar.
+Fix - Issue related to the event calendar widget.

 = [2.3] 15-09-2018 =

 Added – Language files for German, Japanese, Russian, and Spanish (Mexico).
 Fix – Fixed Account creation settings and fields issue.
-Fix – POT file and some calendar string improved.
+Fix – POT file and some event calendar string improved.
-Fix – Organizer section css improved in Event Manager and calendar.
+Fix – Organizer section css improved in Event Manager and event  calendar.
 Fix – Fixed backend form fields issue.
-Fix – Fixed CSS tweeks with Calendar and other addons.
+Fix – Fixed CSS tweaks with event Calendar and other event management addons.
 Fix – Improve compatibility with the event calendar.
+Fix - Issue related to the create selected pages button on Event Manager setup.
+Fix - Issue related to installing the WP Event Manager manually.
+Fix - Issue related to WP Event Manager license key activation for premium event management addons.
+Fix - Issue related to the event listing layout.
+Fix - Issue related to adding a new event category to your WordPress events website.
+Fix - Issue related to editing or deleting event category.
+Fix - Issue related to adding a new event type.
+Fix - Issue related to adding the start date and end date in the tickets detail section of donation tickets Fix - Issue related to customizing templates in the sell tickets addon Fix - Issue related to changing the event registration status on event registration dashboard in sell tickets addon.
+Fix - Issue related to the sales end date and time for ticket sales in new donation ticker form.
+Fix - Issue related to  the ticket information block event details page.
+Fix - Event calendar shortcode view related issue.
+Tweak - Event Calendar layout design improved.
+New - Various settings related to the event calendar are added.
+Fix -  Issue related to adding sessions in the schedule from frontend.
+Fix - Issue related to the event schedule dashboard.
+Fix - Issue related to checking event sessions from the frontend event dashboard.
+Fix - Issue related to the single date events on the event calendar.
+Fix - Issue related to the display of the event calendar icon on the event listing page.
+Fix - issue related to filtering events by event category on events calendar.
+Fix - Event Calendar shortcode problems.
+Tweak - Improved event calendar listing view.
+Fix - issue related to the start day of event registration.
+Fix – Bootstrap dependency on date-timepicker removed for Event calendar.

 = [2.2] 15-05-2018 =

 Fix – Event Manager Taxonomy conflict with custom fields fixed.
-Fix – POT file and some calendar string improved.
+Fix – POT file and some event calendar string improved.
-Fix – Organizer section css improved in Event Manager and calendar.
+Fix – Organizer section css improved in Event Manager and event calendar.
-Fix – Fixed CSS tweeks with Calendar and other addons.
+Fix – Fixed CSS tweaks with Calendar and other addons.
 Fix – Improve compatibility with the event calendar.
+Fix - Issue related to editing or deleting an event type from your events website.
+Fix - Punctuation related issue in the event calendar.
+Fix - Issue related to the billing details section on the check out page of event tickets.
+Fix - Issue related to the ticket information block on the event detail page.
+Fix - Issue related to the ticket description section in event manager for sell tickets addon.
+Fix - Ticket visibility issue.
+Fix - Issue related to the show paid tickets field in ticket setting in sell tickets addon.
+Fix - Issue related to the box view of the event calendar.
+Fix - Issue related to the tooltip box that contains Event name, Event Images, event Description, event start and event end date on your event calendar.
+Fix - Event Calendar listing issue.
+Fix - Event calendar widget related issue.

 = [2.1] 15-11-2017 =

 Fix – Event Manager Field value not showing in backend.
-Added – Event Manager Field editor compatibility with taxonomy.
+New – Event Manager Field editor compatibility with taxonomy.
-Fix – Fixed CSS tweeks with Calendar and other addons.
+Fix – Fixed CSS tweaks with Calendar and other addons.
 Fix – Improve compatibility with the event calendar.
+Fix - Issue related to the display of event listing on events page.
+Fix - Issue related to the display of sell tickets options on event submission page.
+Fix - Issue related to the event calendar layout.
+Fix - Issue related to the theme timepicker.
+Fix - Issue related to editing inbuilt event theme offered by WP Event Manager.
+Fix - Issue related to the event calendar field at the widget section.
+Fix - Issue related to the yearly visibility of events on event calendar.
+Fix – Bootstrap dependency on date-timepicker removed for Event calendar.

 = [2.0] 30-10-2017 =

 Fix – Expired event listing issue fixed on events shortcode.
 Fix – Organizer logo MIME Type error.
-Fix – POT file and some calendar string improved.
+Fix – POT file and some event calendar string improved.
 Fix – Organizer section css improved in Event Manager and calendar.
 Fix – Improved cache helper and event expiry date.
-Fix – Fixed CSS tweeks with Calendar and other addons.
+Fix – Fixed CSS tweaks with event Calendar and other event management addons.
 Fix – Improve compatibility with the event calendar.
+Fix - Javascript error on event listing page.
+Fix - Issue related to the backend registration dashboard.
+Fix - Issue related to the backend ticket fees setting.
+Fix - issue related to the country section in the billing details in sell tickets addon.
+Fix - Issue related to the list view of the event calendar Fix - Issue related to upgrading WP Event Manager to the latest version.
+Fix - Issue related to the calendar widget.
+New - Added multiple settings to the Calendar and other event management addons offered by WP Event Manager.
+Fix - Issue related to adding event description to the event calendar.
+Fix - Issue related to adding calendar widget at the admin panel.
+Fix - Issue related to the appearance of the calendar widget on events site.
+Fix - Issue related to the shortcode calendar view in the event calendar.
+Fix - Punctuation related issue in the event calendar.
+Fix - Issue related to the available widgets on the event calendar in the event admin panel.
+Fix - Issue related to managing calendar widget from the backend.
+Tweak -  Event listing compatibility with event calendar.
+Fix - Issue related to the available widget section on the event Calendar admin panel.

 = [1.9] 30-9-2017 =

-Added – GUI form field editor added.
+New – GUI form field editor added.
-Fix – Some CSS tweeks with calendar and Event Manager.
+Fix – Some CSS tweaks with the event calendar and Event Manager.
-Fix – Fixed CSS tweeks with Calendar and other addons.
+Fix – Fixed CSS tweaks with event Calendar and other event management addons.
 Fix – Improve compatibility with the event calendar.
+Fix - Event Listing style issue.
+Fix - issue related to the update cart section in the order summary page of the sell ticket addon.
+Fix - Ticket fees setting in the  backend.
+Fix - Issue related to the sales start date and sales event date`for event tickets in sell tickets addons.
+Fix - Issue related to the quick event view of the event calendar.
+Fix - Issue related to the translation of the event calendar addon in Hindi.
+Fix - Issue related to setting up event venue in event manager.
+Fix - Issue related to the custom organizer field for events.
+Fix - Issue related to adding a custom field on event submission form.
+Fix - Issue related to new registration notification status in event registration form.
+Fix - Issue related to the Elementor event listing and event calendar element improvements.
+Fix - Issue related to the start date and end date of event registration on the event registration dashboard at frontend.
+New - Feature to display events on Google Calendar is added.

 = [1.8] 30-8-2017 =